zadokdaniel/HackerU-NodeMongoose-myRestAPI/README.md

 - create route module for cards at /routes/card.js

 # 13: reference user

 - create a reference user field on cards model

+# 13: biz random

+- create and export a function which will generate a random number that doesn't exist in the db yet
+- create a protected route on /api/auth that will show the generated numbers